fiaasco/borgbackup/README.md

 ```
 borgbackup_passphrase: Ahl9EiNohr5koosh1Wohs3Shoo3ooZ6p
 ```

+Set borgbackup\_appendonly: True in host or group vars if you want append-only repositories.
+In that case it's possible to define a hostname in borgbackup\_management\_station where a borg prune script will be configured.

 *Make sure to check the configured defaults for this role, which contains the list of default locations being backed up in backup_include.* Override this in your inventory where required.